CAAPIM/apim-charts/charts/gateway/README.md

 * [Uninstall the Chart](#uninstalling-the-chart)

 # Java 11
-API Gateway is now running with Java 11 with the release of the v10.1.00.
+The Layer7 API Gateway is now running with Java 11 with the release of the v10.1.00.
 The Gateway chart's version has been incremented to 2.0.2.

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

 ## 3.0.2 General Updates
+***The default image tag in values.yaml and production-values.yaml now points at specific CR versions of the API Gateway.
+The appVersion in Chart.yaml has also be updated to reflect that.
+As of this release that is 10.1.00_CR2***

 To reduce reliance on requiring a custom/derived gateway image for custom and modular assertions, scripts and restman bundles a bootstrap script has been introduced.
 The script works with the /opt/docker/custom folder.

 The best way to populate this folder is with an initContainer where files can be copied directly across or dynamically loaded from an external source.